BRETT MURRAY

 2000

-I love Africa, Bell-Roberts Contemporary, Cape Town, SA, and The Goodman Gallery, Johannesburg, South Africa
+I love Africa, Bell-Roberts Contemporary, Cape Town & Goodman Gallery, Johannesburg, South Africa

 1997